zhouzusheng/chromium.bb/README.md

 this upstream.

-When using the multicolumn feature, there is a way to make an element span across all columns (-webkit-column-span: all).
+When using the multicolumn feature, there is a way to make an element span across all columns (`-webkit-column-span: all`).

 However, we needed a way to span across a specified number of columns, (e.g.
--webkit-column-span: 2).
-Once CSS Regions is matured (WebKit bug 57312), we should be able to use Regions to achieve this effect, then we can get rid of this branch.
+`-webkit-column-span: 2`).
+Once CSS Regions have matured (WebKit bug [57312](https://bugs.webkit.org/show_bug.cgi?id=57312)), we should be able to use Regions to achieve this effect, then we can get rid of this branch.
 However, we needed this one specific feature immediately, so this branch just hacks it in.

 ### feature/noV8RecursionScopeCheck (Shezan Baig; D34552506)